List of African-American women in medicine

 African-American women have been practicing medicine informally in the contexts of midwifery and herbalism for centuries.
 Those skilled as midwives, like Biddy Mason, worked both as slaves and as free women in their trades.
 Others, like Susie King Taylor and Ann Bradford Stokes, served as nurses in the Civil War.
 Formal training and recognition of African-American women began in 1858 when Sarah Mapps Douglass was the first black woman to graduate from a medical course of study at an American university.
 Later, in 1864 Rebecca Crumpler became the first African-American woman to earn a medical degree.
 The first nursing graduate was Mary Mahoney in 1879.
 The first dentist, Ida Gray, graduated from the University of Michigan in 1890.
-It wasn't until 1916 that Ella P. Stewart became the first African-American woman to become a licensed pharmacist.
+It was not until 1916 that Ella P. Stewart became the first African-American woman to become a licensed pharmacist.
 Inez Prosser in 1933 became the first African-American woman to earn a doctorate in psychology.
 Two women, Jane Hinton and Alfreda Johnson Webb, in 1949, were the first to earn a doctor of veterinary medicine degree.
 Joyce Nichols, in 1970, became the first woman to become a physician's assistant.

+African-American women have continued to make major contributions to the field of medicine throughout the 20th and 21st centuries.
+Dr. Marilyn Hughes Gaston, who in 1986 became the first African-American woman to direct a public health service bureau, led groundbreaking research on sickle cell disease that transformed federal screening programs for newborns.
+Dr. Joycelyn Elders became the first African-American woman to serve as U.S. Surgeon General in 1993, advocating for comprehensive health education and public health reform.
+Dr. Mae Jemison, a physician and astronaut, made history in 1992 as the first Black woman to travel into space, integrating her medical training with scientific exploration.
+In recent decades, African-American women have also led major institutions—Dr. Valerie Montgomery Rice became the first woman president and dean of Morehouse School of Medicine in 2014, while Dr. Ala Stanfordfounded the Black Doctors COVID-19 Consortium in 2020 to address racial disparities in pandemic care.
+Their achievements reflect a long legacy of resilience and innovation among African-American women in medicine, who continue to expand access, equity, and representation in health care today.

 This is an alphabetical list of African-American women who have made significant firsts and contributions to the field of medicine in their own centuries.